aloima/tellydb/docs/COMMANDS.md

 **Time complexity**: `O(1)`
 **Returns**: A value or null reply
 **Behavior**:
-* If the key is holding a value that is not a list, gives an error.
+* If the key is holding a value that is not a list, throws an error.
 * If the key is not holding a value, returns null reply.
 * If the list has only one element, the list will be deleted from the database.